 When examining only studies that controlled for temperature, the magnitude of the experiment temperature difference relative to ambient or control conditions had only a marginal effect on the recorded heritability estimate (Fig. 4).
 The temperature difference values were all positive and positively skewed, thus we square-root transformed the temperature difference data in order to reduce the leverage of estimates obtained from studies using these large temperature differences.
 After subsetting the data to exclude studies that did not report the temperature treatment used relative to ambient conditions, we examined whether an interaction between trait type and temperature difference was supported.
-Model selection favored a model of trait + heritability type, with some support for an alternative model of trait type × temperature difference (Table S9; ΔAICc = 1.89) and random effects of estimate ID nested in study ID.
-Trait and heritability type had similar effect sizes compared to those in previous analyses (Fig. S6; Table S10).
-However, temperatures +1°C above ambient resulting in immune response heritability increasing by a factor of 2.1, while an increase of +3°C above ambient would increase heritability by a factor of 1.6.
+Model selection favored a model of trait + heritability type, with some support for alternative models of trait type only and trait type × temperature difference (Table S9; ΔAICc = 0.50 and 1.89, respectively) using random effects of estimate ID nested in study ID.
+The trait + heritability type model had similar effect sizes compared to those in our analyses presented above (Fig. S6; Table S10).
+The effect of trait type in the trait type × temperature model (3rd-optimal model) saw heritability differences up to 3.4–4.6 when the temperature was increased +1°C to +3°C above ambient.
+However, within the same trait type, temperature alone had a reduced effect, with heritability differences between 0–2.1 and 0–1.6 for +1°C and +3°C, respectively.
+More specifically, temperatures +1°C above ambient resulted in immune response heritability increasing by a factor of 2.1, while an increase of +3°C above ambient would increase heritability by a factor of 1.6.
 This interaction was primarily driven by a single estimate of immune response (Cook’s distance = 7.6), and when removed, resulted in no strong interactions between trait type and temperature.
-The heritability of nutrient content was slightly increased with higher temperature (~+5–7% in heritability for +1–3°C) while bleaching was decreased by 27–32% for an increase in temperature of +1–3°C (though this was not significant).
-Other traits such as growth, photochemistry, and survival all showed marginal declines in heritability with increasing temperature difference (~1–4% decrease in heritability with +1–3°C).
+Within other traits, the effect of temperature was even less pronounced.
+Bleaching traits were decreased by 28–33% for an increase in temperature of +1–3°C (though this was not significant).
+Other traits such as growth, photochemistry, and survival all showed marginal declines in heritability with increasing temperature difference (~3–5% decrease in heritability with +1–3°C).
+Separate analyses examining temperature as a categorial variable (ambient vs elevated), as well as analyses omitting ambient treatments all resulted in similar weak to non-existent effects of temperature on heritability (Fig. S7-8; Tables S11-14), suggesting a limited effect of manipulated temperature on heritability across studies.
 Since a model of trait type + heritability type was preferred over the model of trait type × temperature manipulation (Table S9), and with the inclusion of heritability type precluding the ability to model a trait × temperature interaction, we fit an additive model of trait type, heritability type, and temperature difference to estimate the marginal effect of temperature and found evidence for, at most, a very weak effect of temperature (Fig. 4).
-Finally, separate analyses examing binary temperature data as well as non-zero temperature data all resulted in similar weak to non-existent effects of temperature on heritability (Fig. S7-8; Tables S11-14), suggesting a limited effect of manipulated temperature on heritability across studies.

 Fig. 4.
 Heritability vs. study temperature difference (treatment temperature relative to ambient/control temperature) for each trait type and heritability type, with the size of each point represents its relative precision.
 Dashed lines indicate the estimated marginal mean effect of temperature difference, while accounting for trait type and heritability type effects.
 One square-root degree difference (+1√°C) translates to a mean increase in ln[h2+0.2] heritability of 0.03 ± 0.05 SE.